top of page

 Power of Attorney

-A Power of Attorney is a document you sign that authorizes someone to act on your behalf, make decisions for you or implement the decisions you have already made in writing concerning your financial transactions when you are not able to do it by yourself.
+A Power of Attorney is a document you sign that authorizes someone to act on your behalf, make decisions for you, or implement decisions you have already made in writing concerning your financial transactions when you don’t have capacity to do it by yourself.
 It may become effective on the date you sign it or at a future time upon the occurrence of an event.
 The author is the principal.
-The person receiving the power is the agent.
+The person receiving the power is the Attorney in Fact or Agent.
 It is effective until the death of the principal.
 Your agent must be an adult.

 Advance Health Care Directive or Power of Attorney for Health Care